The 3 Best Stretches to Relieve Neck Pain

 The trapezius is one of the muscles that extend from the base of your neck and down your shoulder.
 When this muscle becomes tight, it can bring severe pain in the neck region.
 You can loosen the tightness of the trapezius by performing the following stretch:

-- You can enhance this stretch by placing your hand on the side of your head and pulling it down gently towards your shoulder.
+- You can improve this stretch by placing your hand on the side of your head and pulling it down gently towards your shoulder.
 Hold this position for at least 10-15 seconds

 - Repeat this stretch 3-5 times on each side of your head and shoulder